logo

 How to Become a Teacher in Philadelphia

-Public schools in Philadelphia, colloquially known as the City of Brotherly Love, are overseen by the School District of Philadelphia.
-There are 19,000 teachers and support staff and 203,000 enrolled children in the School District of Philadelphia.1 To teach in public schools in Philadelphia, you will need teacher certification from the Pennsylvania Department of Education, which requires at least a bachelor’s degree with a teacher preparation component and successfully complete the state teacher competency exams.
-Private and charter schools in Philadelphia also generally require a bachelor’s degree as well but might not require teaching certification.
-Read on for more information about finding a teaching job in this diverse and lively city.
+Public schools in Philadelphia are overseen by The School District of Philadelphia, which serves 19,000 teachers and support staff and 203,000 children.1 To teach in public schools in Philadelphia, you will need teacher certification from the Pennsylvania Department of Education (PDE), which requires at least a bachelor’s degree with a teacher preparation component and passing the state teacher competency exams.
+Read on for more information about finding a teaching job in Philadelphia.

 Philadelphia Teacher Certification Requirements